autoworks/autoworks-player-docs/docs/items.md

 All types share some required information to populate the thumbnail navigation, and all image based types also support [hotspot](#hotspots) functionality to link between items.

+All items to be displayed go under an array of `items`.

 ## Photo

 Display a single photo, optionally using a responsive image to supply content to devices at an optimal size.